tkr22777/shobdo/application/dict-app/Readme.md

 Notice:
 =======

 This service is now in dev mode.
-Things may be broken.
+Things maybe are broken.

 TODO: fix everything and update this readme.

-Okay cool!
+Cool!

 If you a dev, follow along.

+If you want to build deployable docker image:
+- run the build docker image

-If you want to build using command line:
+If you want to locally build using terminal:
 - Install sbt
 - Install docker
 - Spin up the mongo docker from scripts directory